In this video we'll look at how to build a formula that calculates a 401k match using several nested IF statements.

-So we need to extend the IF function to handle this by adding a value if false.
-Since tier 1 is capped at 4%, and we know the deferral is at least 4%, we simply use 4%.
+So we'll need to extend the IF function to handle this by adding a value if FALSE.
+Since Tier 1 is capped at 4%, and we know the deferral is at least 4%, we simply use 4%.

-When I copy this down, we have the correct amounts for Tier 1.
+When I copy this down, we'll get the correct amounts for Tier 1.

-For Tier 2, we can start off the same way:
+For Tier 2, we can start off in the same way:

-In this case though, if the deferral 4% or less, we return zero, since that's already covered by Tier 1.
+In this case, though, if the deferral is 4% or less, we return 0, since that's already been covered by Tier 1.

-If we've made it this far, we know the deferral is greater than 4%, and we know the match is capped at 6% for tier 2.
-So, we'll need another IF:
+If we've made it this far, we know the deferral is greater than 4%, and we know the match is capped at 6% for Tier 2.
+So, we'll need to use another IF:

 So, to recap...